benchristel/sindarin/the-elvish-language.md

 If you've picked up this book, I assume I don't need to introduce you to J.R.R.
 Tolkien.
 Maybe you've read _The Hobbit_ or _The Lord of the Rings_.
 Maybe both.
 Perhaps you've even delved into the _Silmarillion_ or the _History of Middle-earth_ series... or maybe you've only read the first few chapters of _The Lord of the Rings_ and put it down wondering what all the hype is about.
 That was my situation, years ago.

-I first picked up The _Lord of the Rings_ at the age of ten or eleven, and found it to be a merciless slog, devoid of the humor that made _The Hobbit_ so delightful.
-But all the cool kids were talking about it—I couldn't just *not* read it.
+I first picked up The _Lord of the Rings_ at the age of twelve or thirteen, and found it to be a merciless slog, devoid of the humor that made _The Hobbit_ so delightful.
+But my friends were all raving about it—I couldn't just *not* read it.
 So I decided to cheat: I flipped through to the back of the book, to see how it ended.

 What confronted me was not a climactic duel between Frodo and Sauron, but a hundred-odd pages worth of Appendices, filled with histories and genealogies and calendars, and above all *languages*.
 The Appendices gave me the sense that Tolkien's real goal with _The Lord of the Rings_ was not to tell the story of Frodo or Sauron but *to create the world in which those stories could be told*.
 I began reading Tolkien with a new purpose: to discover Middle-earth.
 My reward was immeasurable.

 What I discovered was what many others have discovered: Tolkien invented languages.
 Marvelous, intricate, beautiful languages.
-The Elvish greeting _Elen síla lúmenn' omentielvo_ isn't just pretty non&shy;sense—&shy;Tolkien worked out the grammar and history of the language (Quenya) in incredible detail.
+The Elvish greeting _Elen síla lúmenn' omentielvo_ isn't just pretty non&shy;sense —Tolkien worked out the grammar and history of the language (Quenya) in incredible detail.
 Despite appearing mostly in the Appendices, the languages were not an afterthought: they predated and in fact inspired the invention of Middle-earth.
 As Tolkien wrote in a letter to his publisher,

 > The invention of languages is the foundation.
 The <q>stories</q> were made rather to provide a world for the languages than the reverse.
 To me a name comes first and the story follows.
 I should have preferred to write in <q>Elvish</q>.[.cite letters 221]